Carlos Bianchi: France

 Bianchi made his debut as manager in March 1985 with Reims (where he had previously retired as player), spending three seasons in the Second Division without achieving promotion to the Ligue 1, despite the team reaching the semi-finals of Coupe de France twice.
 After his tenure with Reims, Bianchi was hired by Nice in Ligue 1, coaching the club in 24 matches between 1989 and 1990.
 Nice remained in the top division after beating Strasbourg in a playoff with an aggregate score of 7–3.

-After Bianchi left Nice, he returned to Paris to coach Paris FC, where he stayed two years (1991–92).

 Argentina

 Bianchi returned to Argentina in December 1992 to coach Vélez Sarsfield, the club where he had debuted, in place of Eduardo Luján Manera.
 His first match on the bench was on February 21, 1993, when Vélez beat Deportivo Español 2–0 with two goals by Omar Asad in the first round of the 1993 Clausura season.
-Vélez won that championship with 27 points in 19 matches played, achieving their 2nd. league title.
+Vélez won that championship with 27 points in 19 matches played, achieving their 2nd league title.

 As Argentine champion, Vélez qualified to 1994 Copa Libertadores, where the team shared a group with strong and experienced rivals such as Boca Juniors and Brazilian Cruzeiro, and Palmeiras.
 Nevertheless, Vélez placed 1st in the zone; therefore, the squad qualified for the next stage.
 Vélez would then eliminate Defensor, Minervén, and Atlético Junior to face defending champions São Paulo in the finals.
 After both teams won one game each by the same score (10), a penalty shootout was run to decide a champion.
 After José Luis Chilavert stopped one shot and Roberto Pompei scored, Vélez Sarsfield won the series, achieving their first Copa Libertadores trophy.
 The next step was the 1994 Intercontinental Cup, where Bianchi led Vélez Sarsfield to win their second international title after beating Milan 2–0.
-Vélez would go on to in two more league titles with Bianchi, establishing the most successful period in the club's history.
+Vélez would go on to win two more league titles with Bianchi, establishing the most successful period in the club's history.

 After a brief passage in the Italian club Roma, Bianchi returned to Argentina to coach Boca Juniors.
 In two stints in the club, Bianchi won four league titles, three Copa Libertadores titles and two Intercontinental Cup titles, becoming the club's most successful manager.